Fardeen2903/Hangman/README.md

 # Hangman
 simple hangman game in python

-Here’s a sample `README.md` for your Hangman game project using the BSD 2-Clause License:

----

-# Hangman Game in Python

 ## Description

 This is a Python implementation of the classic **Hangman game**.
 In this version, the game randomly selects a word from the English dictionary and provides a hint by displaying its definition.
 The player must guess the word by suggesting letters.
 With each incorrect guess, an ASCII representation of a hangman is drawn.
 The player is allowed a maximum of 6 incorrect guesses before losing the game.